-- 94 10.
-A charter school may not charge tuition, nor may it impose fees that 95 a school district is prohibited from imposing. - 96 11.
-A charter school is authorized to incur debt in anticipation of receipt 97 of funds.
+99 a school district is prohibited from imposing.

+- 11. A charter school is authorized to incur debt in anticipation of receipt of funds.
 A charter school may also borrow to finance facilities and other capital items.
-A school district may incur bonded indebtedness or take other measures 98 99 to provide for physical facilities and other capital items for charter schools that 100 it sponsors or contracts with.
-Upon the dissolution of a charter school, any 101 liabilities of the corporation will be satisfied through the procedures of chapter 102 355, RSMo.
-The department of elementary and secondary education may 103 withhold funding at a level the department determines to be adequate 104 during a school's last year of operation until the department 105 determines that school records, liabilities, and reporting requirements, 106 including a full audit, are satisfied. - 12.
-Charter schools shall not have the power to acquire property by 107 108 eminent domain. - 109 13.
-The governing body of a charter school is authorized to accept grants, 110 gifts or donations of any kind and to expend or use such grants, gifts or donations.
-A grant, gift or donation may not be accepted by the governing body 111 112 if it is subject to any condition contrary to law applicable to the charter school or other public schools, or contrary to the terms of the charter.
-113 - 160.420.
-1. Any school district in which charter schools may be 2 established under sections 160.400 to 160.420 shall establish a uniform policy which provides that if a charter school offers to retain the services of an employee of a school district, and the employee accepts a position at the charter school, an employee at the employee's option may remain an employee of the district and the charter school shall pay to the district the district's full costs of salary and 6 benefits provided to the employee.
-The district's policy shall provide that any teacher who accepts a position at a charter school and opts to remain an employee 8 of the district retains such teacher's permanent teacher status and retains such 10 teacher's seniority rights in the district for three years.
-The school district shall 11 not be liable for any such employee's acts while an employee of the charter school. - 122.
-A charter school may employ noncertificated instructional personnel; 13 provided that no more than twenty percent of the full-time equivalent instructional staff positions at the school are filled by noncertificated personnel.
+A school district may incur bonded indebtedness or take other measures to provide for physical facilities and other capital items for charter schools that it sponsors or contracts with.
+Upon the dissolution of a charter school, any liabilities of the corporation will be satisfied through the procedures of chapter 355. - 107 12.
+Charter schools shall not have the power to acquire property by 108 eminent domain. - 13.
+The governing body of a charter school is authorized to accept grants, gifts or donations of any kind and to expend or use such grants, gifts or donations.
+A grant, gift or donation may not be accepted by the governing body if it is subject to any condition contrary to law applicable to the charter school or other public schools, or contrary to the terms of the charter. - established under sections 160.400 to 160.420 shall establish a uniform policy which provides that if a charter school offers to retain the services of an employee of a school district, and the employee accepts a position at the charter school, an employee at the employee's option may remain an employee of the district and the charter school shall pay to the district the district's full costs of salary and benefits provided to the employee.
+The district's policy shall provide that any teacher who accepts a position at a charter school and opts to remain an employee of the district retains such teacher's permanent teacher status and retains such teacher's seniority rights in the district for three years.
+The school district shall not be liable for any such employee's acts while an employee of the charter school. - 12 2.
+A charter school may employ noncertificated instructional personnel; provided that no more than twenty percent of the full-time equivalent 13 instructional staff positions at the school are filled by noncertificated personnel.
+14 All noncertificated instructional personnel shall be supervised by certificated 15instructional personnel.
+A charter school that has a foreign language immersion 16 17experience as its chief educational mission, as stated in its charter, shall not be subject to the twenty-percent requirement of this subsection but shall ensure that 18 19 any teachers whose duties include instruction given in a foreign language have 20 current valid credentials in the country in which such teacher received his or her training and shall remain subject to the remaining requirements of this

-All noncertificated instructional personnel shall be supervised by certificated 15 16 instructional personnel.
-A charter school that has a foreign language immersion experience as its chief educational mission, as stated in its charter, shall not be 17 18 subject to the twenty-percent requirement of this subsection but shall ensure that any teachers whose duties include instruction given in a foreign language have 19 20 current valid credentials in the country in which such teacher received his or her training and shall remain subject to the remaining requirements of this 2122subsection.
-The charter school shall ensure that all instructional employees of 23 the charter school have experience, training and skills appropriate to the instructional duties of the employee, and the charter school shall ensure that a 2425 criminal background check and [child abuse] family care safety registry check are conducted for each employee of the charter school prior to the hiring of the 26 employee under the requirements of section 168.133.
-The charter school 2728 may not employ instructional personnel whose certificate of license to teach has been revoked or is currently suspended by the state board of 29 education.
-Appropriate experience, training and skills of noncertificated 30 instructional personnel shall be determined considering: 31
+22 subsection.
+The charter school shall ensure that all instructional employees of 23 the charter school have experience, training and skills appropriate to the instructional duties of the employee, and the charter school shall ensure that a 2425criminal background check and [child abuse] family care safety registry check are conducted for each employee of the charter school prior to the hiring of the $^{26}$ 27employee under the requirements of section 168.133.
+The charter school may not employ instructional personnel whose certificate of license to teach has 28been revoked or is currently suspended by the state board of 29 30 education.
+Appropriate experience, training and skills of noncertificated instructional personnel shall be determined considering: 31